gabrieltinsley/list2/README.md

 ****************
-* Double Linked List
+* Double-Linked List
 * CS 221-3
 * 11/14/2024
 * Gabriel Tinsley
 ****************

 OVERVIEW:
- Double linked node implementaion of IndexedUnsortedList.
-A working list Iterator with remove(), add(), and set() methods.
+The IUDoubleLinkedList is a node implementation of a doubly linked list with a fully functional ListIterator.
+This project supports basic list operations, bidirectional traversal, and list modifications through iterator methods like remove(), add(), and set().

 INCLUDED FILES:
 * IUDoubleLinkedList.java - source file
 * IndexedUnsortedList.java - source file
 * ListTester.java - source file
 * Node.java - source file
 * README - this file

 COMPILING AND RUNNING:

- Give the command for compiling the program, the command for running the program, and any usage instructions the user needs.

- These are command-line instructions for a system like onyx.
- They have nothing to do with Eclipse or any other IDE.
-They must be specific - assume the user has Java installed, but has no idea how to compile or run a Java program from the command-line.

- e.g.
 From the directory containing all source files, compile the driver class (and all dependencies) with the command:
- $ javac Class1.java
+$ javac ListTester.java

 Run the compiled class file with the command:
- $ java Class1
+$ java ListTester

- Console output will give the results after the program finishes.
+Console output will give the results of ListTester for IUDoubleLinkedList.

 PROGRAM DESIGN AND IMPORTANT CONCEPTS:

- This is the sort of information someone who really wants to understand your program - possibly to make future enhancements - would want to know.

- Explain the main concepts and organization of your program so that the reader can understand how your program works.
-This is not a repeat of javadoc comments or an exhaustive listing of all methods, but an explanation of the critical algorithms and object interactions that make up the program.

- Explain the main responsibilities of the classes and interfaces that make up the program.
-Explain how the classes work together to achieve the program goals.
-If there are critical algorithms that a user should understand, explain them as well.

- If you were responsible for designing the program's classes and choosing how they work together, why did you design the program this way?
-What, if anything, could be improved?
+The IUDoubleLinkedList is designed with efficiency in mind for operations such as insertion, deletion and traversal.
+The class supports bidirectional traversal and modifications through its nodes, each of which maintains references to both previous and next nodes.

+The purpose of the Node class is to encapsulate a single element in the list and hold references to previous and next nodes.
+For IUDoubleLinkedList addToFront(), addToRear(), add(), removeFirst(), and removeLast() are all O(1) which makes the class more efficient than IUSingleLinkedList and IUArrayList.

+Algorithms to understand are adding elements, removing elements and getting elements.
+Efficient adding is done by directly linking the new node to its surrounding neighbors or updating head and tail as needed.
+In cases such as empty lists, that is handled separately for consistency.
+Efficient removal is by adjusting neighbor node references and updating head or tail as needed.
+Finally getting is done by iterating through nodes.
+Index-based get starts at head and moves down the list until reaching the given index that is returned.

+The DLLIterator inner class implements ListIterator<T>, allowing for modifications of the list during iteration.
+Allows methods for moving next() and previous() through the list.
+Allows modifications like remove(), add(), and set() while keeping an IUDoubleLinkedList.
+Finally, keep track of modification count and iterator modification count to prevent concurrent modifications.

 TESTING:

- How did you test your program to be sure it works and meets all of the requirements?
-What was the testing strategy?
-What kinds of tests were run?
- Can your program handle bad input?
-Is your program  idiot-proof?
-How do you know?
-What are the known issues / bugs remaining in your program?
+I tested IUDoubleLinkedList using the ListTester class, which performs extensive tests covering all possible change scenarios and ListIterator concurrency scenarios.
+This testing suite executes more than 11000 test cases, including tests for edge cases, boundary conditions, and stress scenarios to ensure completeness.
+When bad inputs are encountered, the class throws exceptions as expected.
+During testing, I identified and fixed several bugs, such as my get(int index) method returning null because I was moving to the wrong node.
+I resolved this issue by fixing my for-loop to go to index instead of index-1 because index-1 gets the wrong element, resulting in a stable implementation with no known remaining issues.

 DISCUSSION:

- Discuss the issues you encountered during programming (development) and testing.
-What problems did you have?
-What did you have to research and learn on your own?
-What kinds of errors did you get?
-How did you fix them?

- What parts of the project did you find challenging?
-Is there anything that finally "clicked" for you in the process of working on this project?

-EXTRA CREDIT:

- If the project had opportunities for extra credit that you attempted, be sure to call it out so the grader does not overlook it.
+A recurring issue I encountered during programming was maintaining references to previous and next nodes.
+Drawing out every method and finding the special cases such as empty lists played a huge role in completing this project.
+The most challenging part of the project was remembering to update the previous node after adding or removing an element.
+Finally, the process of creating a node, setting the node's next reference then previous reference clicked.

 ----------------------------------------------------------------------------

-All content in a README file is expected to be written in clear English with proper grammar, spelling, and punctuation.
-If you are not a strong writer, be sure to get someone else to help you with proofreading.
-Consider all project documentation to be professional writing for your boss and/or potential customers.